Skip to main content

 • Will take legal action if you default: The Department must take legal action to force collection of the tax immediately, and without notice, if the taxpayer defaults on any of the terms of the agreement.

 Yes.
-Your installment agreement may be modified or terminated if one or more of the following conditions are met:
+Your Installment Payment Agreement may be modified or terminated if one or more of the following conditions are met:

 1. Information you provided in support of the agreement was inaccurate or incomplete.
 G.S.
 105-237(b)(1).